 Here are just a few ideas to “switch up” your activities.

 3) A third great use of a switch is to allow students to interact with activities on a computer.
 Single switches can be attached to a computer in a variety of ways.
 You may have an adapted mouse or track-ball that allows for the connection of a switch.
-Many (broken link) IntelliKeys keyboards allow for the inclusion of a switch.
+Adapted keyboards allow for use of a switch.
 The Switch Interface Pro, available in the T-TAC ODU Library, allows for the connection of up to five single switches so students can play group games on the computer.

 The keyword “switch” will yield multiple resources from the T-TAC ODU Library.
 Here, you will find dozens of switches and software designed for the single switch user.

-There are many websites that offer a variety of free, switch-friendly activities and games.
-One particularly great site is Help Kidz Learn.
-For some great teacher-created books that can be accessed with single switches, visit The Talking Book Library.
+Websites offer a variety of free, switch-friendly activities and games.
+Help Kidz Learn features games and stories, and for some great teacher-created books that can be accessed with single switches, visit The Talking Book Library.

 Cook, A. M., & Hussey, S. M. (2002).
 Assistive technologies: Principles and practice (2nd ed.).
 St. Louis, MO: Mosby.
 Daniels, L. E., Sparling, J. W., Reilly, M., & Humphry, R. (1995).
 Use of assistive technology with young children with severe and profound disabilities.
 Infant-toddler Intervention, 5(1), 91-112.